Operation Opera: Preliminary Israeli/Iranian actions

 After the approval for Operation Opera, the Israelis began to plan their mission against Osirak.
 The basic procedure for the airstrike had been formulated as early as 1979.
 However, the Israelis needed photographic intelligence about the layout of the plant.
 That task allegedly fell to the Iranians.
-Rather than carrying out a follow up air raid after their September attack, on 30 November 1980, an Iranian F-4 Phantom reconnaissance jet took pictures of the Osirak reactor.
+Rather than carrying out a follow-up air raid after their September attack, on 30 November 1980, an Iranian F-4 Phantom reconnaissance jet took pictures of the Osirak reactor.
 The photographs were allegedly placed in a top-secret metal container, and certain elements of the Iranian military delivered them to the Israelis.
 With these photographs, the Israelis began to plan out Operation Opera.

 A team of Israeli pilots using A-4 Skyhawk aircraft began practicing over the Mediterranean Sea for the raid.
 The Israelis shortly afterwards received their first agreed delivery of F-16 Fighting Falcon aircraft (the first batch was originally earmarked for Iran, but because of the Iranian Revolution of 1979, the Israeli Air Force received theirs ahead of schedule).
 The new F-16s would be used for the raid.
 Israeli F-4 Phantoms also ran reconnaissance missions over areas of southern and western Iraq.
 While the Iraqi Air Force was busy fighting the Iranians, on one occasion, an Iraqi MiG-21 chased an Israeli F-4; the Iraqi jet ran out of fuel and the pilot was forced to eject.
 However, in their missions, the Israelis discovered a blind area on Iraqi radar, on the border with Saudi Arabia.
 While the Iraqis were aware of the blind area, they did not remedy the problem because they did not expect a war with Saudi Arabia.

 The Iraqi Air Force was a potential threat to the Israelis (as the MiG-21 interception showed) and it somewhat deterred Israel from attacking yet.
 However, Israel had an advantage in that Iraq was preoccupied fighting Iran.
 On 4 April 1981, the Iranian Air Force launched a major attack on Iraq's H-3 airbase in the western part of the country (near Jordan and Israel).
 Eight Iranian F-4 Phantoms carried out the long range bombing mission and struck the airbase.
-Iran claimed that 48 Iraqi aircraft were destroyed, although US intelligence concluded that 27 aircraft were destroyed and 11 others damaged (some beyond repair).
+Iran claimed that 48 Iraqi aircraft were destroyed, although US intelligence concluded that 27 aircraft were destroyed and 11 others damaged.
 Among the aircraft hit were two Tu-22 Blinder and three Tu-16 Badger strategic bombers (which could have been used to retaliate against Israel in the event of an attack).
 The attack was a severe blow to Iraqi airpower, and largely gave Iran air superiority over Iraq.
 Israeli reconnaissance planes had been monitoring Iraq during the attack, and observed that the Iraqi Air Force had been severely degraded and their retaliatory capacity had been weakened.